ucc23/updt_UCC/DBs_edits.md

 A Catalog of Newly Identified Star Clusters in Gaia DR2, [Liu & Pang 2019](https://ui.adsabs.harvard.edu/abs/2019ApJS..245...32L/abstract), [Vizier](https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/ApJS/245/32)

+Initial DB used:
 The table contains 76 clusters with no acronym given.
 I added 'FoF_' to match HUNT23.
 Added `logt` column.

+Updated DB used:
+The Vizier table contains 2443 entries, including the 76 new OCs.

 ### FERREIRA19
 Three new Galactic star clusters discovered in the field of